 Working with Applications

-In addition to toggling layout orientation, existing windows can be moved relative to their neighbors with super shift ↑ ↓ ← → (arrow keys) or VIM-style arrow keys k j h l.
-Or, super tab and super shift tab can be used to move back and forth between active workspaces.
+In addition to toggling layout orientation, existing windows can be moved relative to their neighbors with super shift ↑ ↓ ← → (arrow keys) or VIM-style arrow keys k j h l .
+Additionally, super tab and super shift tab can be used to move back and forth between active workspaces.

 Windows can also be directly moved to other workspaces.
 The bar will indicate all active workspaces as well as the currently focused workspace. super shift [0-9] will cause the currently focused window to be moved to the workspace number selected.

-Users can navigate to windows via super [0-9] but can also directly navigate to a specific window with super ctrl space.
+Users can navigate to a workspace with super [0-9] and can navigate to a specific window with super ctrl space .

 Was this page helpful?